gerardhemgren/FE_gutematch/README.md

 A Modal feature reusing a component with props, switch case, api services, etc.\

 ## Design:
-Was made in Adobe Xd, animations and transitions will be added soon.
+Was made in Adobe Xd.

 ## Commits:
 Are detailed at [Commits](Commits.md)